coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 ## Questions?

-Ping @app-sre-ic on the CoreOS slack!
+Ping @app-sre-ic on #sd-app-sre in the CoreOS slack!

+## Future development

+* add manifest-bouncer checks to deployment pipelines
+* add ability to define automated promotion flows
+* add ability to define directory of resources to deploy